Breisach station: Track layout

 Tracks 5 and 6 can only be reached from the line by reversing on to and off track 4.
 A siding of a freight forwarder also connects via track 4.

 The platforms at Breisach station are barrier-free for the disabled.
 To platform of tracks 2 and 4 is assessed over a pedestrian level crossing over tracks 1 and 2.
-Before the adaption for the Breisgau S-Bahn, the island platform had a canopy.
+Before the adaptation for the Breisgau S-Bahn, the island platform had a canopy.

 Some tracks have been dismantled.
 At the beginning of the nineties there were at least four storage and loading tracks.
 The Kaiserstuhl Railway originally had its own station northeast of the current tracks, to the east of the station building.
 The company's own line was abandoned in 1960 and the line from Riegel merged with the Deutsche Bunderbahn line from Freiburg at line-km 25.89.
 The Kaiserstuhl Railway still had a separate departure platform for passenger trains to the northeast of the station building on the north side of the house platform.
 It had its own crossing loop and there were also two sidings and a siding serving businesses on Kandelstrasse.